-The Fund may cover the writing of call options on futures contracts (a) through purchases of the underlying futures contract or (b) through the holding of a call on the same futures contract and in the same principal amount as the call written where the exercise price of the call held (i) is equal to or less than the exercise price of the call written or (ii) is greater than the exercise price of the call written if the difference is maintained by the Fund in cash and/or cash equivalents or other liquid high-grade debt securities subject to the asset segregation requirements described under "Use of Segregated and Other Special Accounts" below.
-The Fund may cover the writing of put options on futures contracts (a) through sales of the underlying futures contract, (b) through maintenance of cash and/or cash equivalents or other liquid high-grade debt securities in an amount equal to the value of the security underlying the futures contract subject to the asset segregation requirements described under "Use of Segregated and Other Special Accounts" below, or (c) through the holding of a put on the same futures contract and in the same principal amount as the put written where the exercise price of the put held is equal to or greater than the exercise price of the put written or where the exercise price of the put held is less than the exercise price of the put written if the difference is maintained by the Fund in cash and/or cash equivalents or other liquid high-grade debt securities subject to the asset segregation requirements described under "Use of Segregated and Other Special Accounts" below.
+The Fund may cover the writing of call options on futures contracts (a) through purchases of the underlying futures contract or (b) through the holding of a call on the same futures contract and in the same principal amount as the call written where the exercise price of the call held (i) is equal to or less than the exercise price of the call written or (ii) is greater than the exercise price of the call written if the difference is maintained by the Fund in cash and/or cash equivalents or other liquid high-grade debt securities.
+The Fund may cover the writing of put options on futures contracts (a) through sales of the underlying futures contract, (b) through maintenance of cash and/or cash equivalents or other liquid high-grade debt securities in an amount equal to the value of the security underlying the futures contract, or (c) through the holding of a put on the same futures contract and in the same principal amount as the put written where the exercise price of the put held is equal to or greater than the exercise price of the put written or where the exercise price of the put held is less than the exercise price of the put written if the difference is maintained by the Fund in cash and/or cash equivalents or other liquid high-grade debt securities.
 Put and call options on futures contracts may also be covered in such other manner as may be in accordance with the rules of the exchange on which the option is traded and applicable laws and regulations.
 Upon the exercise of a call option on a futures contract written by the Fund, the Fund will be required to sell the underlying futures contract, which, if the Fund has covered its obligation through the purchase of such contract, will serve to liquidate its futures position.
 Similarly, where a put option on a futures contract written by the Fund is exercised, the Fund will be required to purchase the underlying futures contract, which, if the Fund has covered its obligation through the sale of such contract, will close out its futures position.